True name: Philosophical and religious contexts

+The Roman goddess Angerona guarded the true name of Rome.

 Hellenistic Judaism emphasized the divine nature of logos, later adopted by the Gospel of John.
 The true name of God plays a central role in Kabbalism (see Gematria, Temurah, YHWH [the tetragrammaton]) and to some extent in Sufism (see 100th name of God).

 The ancient Jews considered God's true name so potent that its invocation conferred upon the speaker tremendous power over His creations.
 To prevent abuse of this power, as well as to avoid blasphemy, the name of God was always taboo, and increasingly disused so that by the time of Jesus their High Priest was supposedly the only individual who spoke it aloud — and then only in the Holy of Holies upon the Day of Atonement.

 Also in a Biblical context, in the tale of Jacob's nocturnal wrestling with an anonymous angel, the angel refuses to reveal his own name to Jacob even after the angel's submission at dawn.
 Thereafter Jacob obtains a new name which signifies his successful struggle to God and man, and names the place to commemorate his surviving an encounter with the Divine.

+In the neo-Charismatic Christian practice of spiritual mapping, commonly used in the New Apostolic Reformation movement, prophets discover the names of territorial spirits believed to rule over geographic areas and social spheres in order to defeat them through spiritual warfare rituals and prayer.